tadesouaiaia/sibArc-website/docs/workshop_practical_clive.docx.md

 optimise the PRS and "validation" data is is just to assess model performance, it is not used to estimate the PRS.

-The `genotypes` folders are in `plink1.9` format and are split by chromosome.
+The `genotypes` folders are in `plink` binary format and are split by chromosome.
 These folders contain the genetic data for both test and validation individuals in the phenotypes folder.

 Test data will only be used for individuals with both genotype and phenotype information.
 Similarly model performance metrics will only use  samples with both